Tonight, if you have a dark sky, you’ll be able to pick the constellation Draco the Dragon winding around the North Star, Polaris.

 But if you can find both Dippers, you’ll fairly easily pick out another noteworthy star in Draco.
 This star is Thuban, which I always find by remembering it’s between the Big and Little Dippers.
 Thuban is famous for having served as a pole star around 3000 B.C.
 This date coincides with the beginning of the building of the pyramids in Egypt.
 It’s said that the descending passage of the Great Pyramid of Khufu at Gizeh was built to point directly at Thuban.
 So our ancestors knew and celebrated this star.

 The stars Eltanin and Rastaban lie in the head of Draco.
-Look ahead to the June 8 chart to learn to identify them near the brilliant blue-white star Vega.
+They represent the Dragon’s Eyes.